 For children younger than 5, the behavior should occur on most days for at least 6 months.
 For individuals 5 years and older, the behavior should occur at least once per week for at least 6 months.

-Conduct disorder: It is a pattern of repetitive and persistent behavior that includes violation of basic rights of other people, rule-breaking, aggression, disregard for others, lying, drug use, or criminal activity that causes significant functional impairment.
-It is diagnosed in children < 18 years of age.
+Conduct disorder: Conduct disorder is a pattern of repetitive and persistent behavior that includes violation of basic rights of other people, rule-breaking, aggression, disregard for others, lying, drug use, or criminal activity that causes significant functional impairment.
+It’s diagnosed in children < 18 years of age.
 The same type of behavior in adults (< 18 years of age) is called antisocial personality disorder.

 Sign up for free to take 1 quiz question on this topic